hendrikboom3/rackettown/README.md

 None of this code is stable, and will almost certainly change incompatibly.
 If you use any of it, make and use your own copy; otherwise things will likely break when I update this put from under you.

-All of this README (and a lot of the comments in the code) is written in a very nal style.
+All of this README (and a lot of the comments in the code) is written in a very informal style.
 That's just the way I tend to work, writing what I'm trying to do informally long before I implement anything.
 My code is sometimes saturated with comments explaining what I'm trying to do rather than what I'm doing.
+They aren't even specificaions to be implemented -- they're hopes for the future.

 I'm not embarrassed anout making mistakes (or typos) either.
 I know that the road to success is paved with mistakes.
-Let me know if you find anything wrong or stupid or that could be improved. hendrik@topoi.pooq.com.
+Let me know if you find anything wrong or stupid or that could be improved.
+Email me at hendrik@topoi.pooq.com.
 And put [RACKETTOWN] at the start of the subject line so I'll know it's not spam. and will pay extra attention to it.

 ## About door.rkt